chef/chef-web-docs/content/sass/sso.md

 * [Microsoft 365 and Azure AD IDP configuration for SSO](https://chefio.atlassian.net/wiki/spaces/CPSK/pages/2712142486/Azure+AD+and+Microsoft+365+IDP+configuration+for+SSO)

 ## User SSO Integration Journey

 ### Prerequisites

-* The User SSO Integration Journey feature is accessible only for the SaaS admins.
+* The User SSO Integration Journey feature is accessible only to the SaaS admins.

 * Supported IDP is up and ready.